eabouche/credit-risk-classification/README.md

 The purpose of this project is to analyze a dataset of historical lending activity from a peer-to-peer lending services company in order to build a model that can identify the creditworthiness of borrowers.

 The dataset to analyze includes ***features*** such as the loan size, interest rate, borrower income, debt to income and total debt.
 And the dataset has one field, the loan status that will be used as the  ***outcome***.
-The task is to predict whether the outcome is "healty" (0) or "high-risk" (1) for each loan application.
+The task is to predict whether the outcome is "healthy" (0) or "high-risk" (1) for each loan application.

 ### Stages of the machine learning process